It’s a question that all lawyers are always asked by clients: “How much is my car accident case worth?” The answer is not a simple one.

 What is the Average Motor Vehicle Accident Settlement?

-Again, there is no average settlement amount for a crash.
+Again, there is no average car crash settlement amount in Phenix City.
 However, after looking at the totality of the circumstances surrounding your accident, analyzing your losses, and looking at how cases similar to yours have settled in the past, an attorney should be able to place a realistic estimate on the value of your case.

 Keep in mind that the amount could change as the case proceeds, depending on what challenges come from the other side.
 Your attorney will be able to anticipate potential disputes and develop arguments to refute those claims.